sharara99/Docker-Deploy-Automation/README.md

 - Checks if Docker, Git, and Docker Compose are installed.
 - Clones the weather app repository from GitHub.
 - Builds Docker images from the cloned repository.
-- Logs into Docker Hub.
-- Pushes the Docker images to Docker Hub.
-- Pulls the Docker images and starts the services using Docker Compose.
+- starts the services using Docker Compose.

 ## Prerequisites